sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 Also, as we find them, let's note them.

-Note: I've opened a ticket with node-mongodb-native to find out more about this particular case.
+Note: I'm opening a ticket with node-mongodb-native to find out more about this particular case.